 A traffic engineering study is the observation and analysis of road and traffic characteristics to guide the further application of traffic engineering principles.
 The study of speed limits examines the following:

 The 85th percentile speed is the speed at or below which 85 percent of the motorists drive on a given road when unaffected by slower traffic or poor weather.
-This speed indicates the speed that most motorists on that road consider safe and reasonable under ideal conditions.
+This is the speed that most motorists on that road consider safe and reasonable under ideal conditions.
 It is a good guideline for the appropriate speed limit for that road

-Those who drive much faster or slower than most of the drivers around them place themselves and others at considerable risk of a collision.
+Those who drive much faster or slower than most drivers around them place themselves and others at considerable risk of a collision.
 When the posted limit is reasonable, enforcement can be targeted to the relatively small percentage that exceeds the speed limit.

 707 North Calvert Street

 Baltimore, Maryland 21202-3601